Tuesday, December 18, 2012

 Marvel at Your Big Catch – Confirm your qualifications in the fourth and final paragraph.

 EXTRA TIPS: You might be fishing on the wrong side of the lake.
 You might just need a new fishing pole.
 You might even need to get some new bait.
-Keep track of where you sink a line.
+Maybe you just need to sink a line somewhere new.

 TIP #2 of 7: MAGAZINE FIREWORKS

-Have you pitched your dynamite to a national magazine yet?
+Have you pitched your dynamite book to a magazine yet?

-You might be more comfortable starting with the small fireworks.
-After sending your sparklers to the local trade magazines, you might be ready to send your dynamite to national magazines hungry for FOB.
+You might be more comfortable starting with small fireworks.
+After sending your sparklers to the local trade magazines, you might be ready to send your dynamite to national magazines hungry for free.

 EXTRA TIPS: In magazine publishing, the FOB means front of the book.
 Yes, the magazine is referred to as a book.
 Make sure your dynamite is the right size for the FOB, typically magazine editors will love 50 to 400 words.